AngelT99/angelt99/README.md

 ## Web-Crawler

 #### Description:
-- This project was to crawl a website.
-I used socket programming, which is fundamental to writing all internet applications, and also about the HTTP application layer protocol.
+- This project is to crawl a website.
+I use socket programming, which is fundamental to writing all internet applications, and also about the HTTP application layer protocol.
 - The program will be given a URL on the command line, pointing to an HTML page.
 The program will be called crawler and it might, for example, be invoked as: crawler http://web1.comp30023 The program will first fetch the indicated HTML page.
 The program will then recursively follow all hypertext links (href="..." attributes in <a ...> anchor tags) and fetch the indicated pages if all but the first components of the host match the host of the URL on the command line.

 #### Technologies used:
 **C, HTTP application, Socket API**

+## Process-and-Memory-Management

+#### Description:
+- This project is to write a simulator that allocates processes to a CPU and manages memory allocation among the running processes.
+- Process scheduling algorithms used: First-comg first-served, Round-robin, Shortest Job First.
+- Memory Management algorithms used: Swapping, Virtual Memory.

+#### Technologies used:
+**C, Scheduling Algorithms, Memory Allocation Algorithms**

 <!--